pvdmeulen/uktrade/README.md

 #> # A tibble: 0 x 0
 ```

-Specifying `commodity = 0` will load all commodities:
+Specifying `commodity = 0` will load all commodities aggregated
+(specifying `NULL` will load all detailed commodities and may take
+considerable time):

 ``` r
 library(uktrade)